The next step after becoming a registered pharmacist

 What opportunities might it lead to?

-After completing the MPharm, this course is the next step after registration with the General Pharmaceutical Council (GPhC).
-It is designed to extend your knowledge and skills in pharmacy practice and aims to develop an informed appreciation of current and future roles within the pharmacy profession.
+This course is the next step after registration with the General Pharmaceutical Council (GPhC).
+It is designed to extend your knowledge and skills in pharmacy practice, therapeutics, and aims to develop an informed appreciation of current and future roles within the pharmacy profession.

-The duration of the course is three years, however you also have the opportunity to exit after one year with the award of a PgC or two years with the award of PgD in pharmacy practice.
+The duration of the course is three years, however you also have the opportunity to exit after one year with the award of a Postgraduate Certificate (PgCert) or two years with the award of Postgraduate Diploma (PgDip) in pharmacy practice.

 I stayed in Portsmouth after I graduated from my first degree – I had such a good experience the first time round that I could not imagine doing my Master’s anywhere else.